Key Stage 3 Curriculum

 All students belong to a Form Group.
 The Form Group is led by a Form Tutor who, typically, will stay with their group throughout their five years at CVHS.
 Forms Groups meet daily with their Tutor and there is a year group specific programme of learning, including a weekly opportunity for a Year Group assembly.

-The Careers Advisors are available to all students on a drop in basis; during designated SPACE lessons; career specific ‘spotlight’ sessions; parents’ evenings and guided choices evenings; and scheduled appointments.
+The Careers Advisors are available to all students on a drop in basis; during designated Social Studies lessons; career specific ‘spotlight’ sessions; parents’ evenings and guided choices evenings; and scheduled appointments.

 Students have access to a wide variety of extra-curricular clubs.